Export Any LinkedIn Search to Google Sheets

 Q: What if I get errors after a while?
 A: Your LinkedIn session may have expired.
 Log back in and copy a fresh fetch() request.

 Q: Can I search by company or industry?
 A: Yes.
 Use LinkedIn's search filters before copying the fetch request.
 The workflow processes whatever search results the API returns.
+All filters (network, geo, industry, seniority, etc.) are preserved in the SDUI request body.

 Want to showcase your own workflows?